laiyao1/AnalogCoder/README.md

 | AnalogCoder (GPT 4o-based)             |             66.1 |             75.9 |              20 |
 | AnalogCoder (Claude 3.5 Sonnet-based)  |             76.1 |             86.3 |              22 |

+\* without CoT (prompt to directly generate codes rather than devices) due to token limitations or its primary design for code generation.

 Note:
 1. All our results are reproducible.
 2. The configuration of the environment does NOT require sudo privileges.